 Continuing Nursing Education (CNE)

-Navy Medicine Professional Development Center (NMPDC) is the Navy’s accredited approver of Continuing Nursing Education (CNE) contact hours by the American Nurses Credentialing Center’s Commission on Accreditation.
-NMPDC’s CNE program encourages and supports continued professional training opportunities for military and civilian nurses and other medical department members at Navy and Joint DOD healthcare facilities.
+Naval Medical Leader & Professional Development Command (NML&PDC) is the Navy’s accredited approver of Continuing Nursing Education (CNE) contact hours by the American Nurses Credentialing Center’s Commission on Accreditation.
+NML&PDC’s CNE program encourages and supports continued professional training opportunities for military and civilian nurses and other medical department members at Navy and Joint DOD healthcare facilities.
 A Navy or joint service hosted and approved professional training opportunity provides low cost or no cost CE and supports contact hour licensure requirements for military and civilian staff.
 Commands interested in obtaining CNE approval for their training programs should e-mail CNE or call (301) 319-4742/DSN 285-4742.

 CE Announcements, Bulletins, and Notices